 Not such a fan of doing those maintenance tasks yourself?
 We can help with that.
-Flower Power has a range of preferred service providers in your local area who will happily help you get your yard in tip-top shape.
+Flower Power has a range of garden service providers in your local area who will happily help you get your yard in tip-top shape.
 Check out our services page here for an idea of what we can do, then contact us for a quote on your chosen service.

 Additionally, now is a fantastic time to place orders for things like hams, chickens, turkeys and prawns for your Christmas feast.
-By ordering early you can ensure that your preferred provider has exactly what you need put aside for you - and all you need to do closer to Christmas is pop in to collect it.
+By ordering early you can ensure that your preferred provider has exactly what you need put aside for you - and all you need to do closer to Christmas is pop in to collect.

 Two weeks ahead...